Albert Wesley Johnson

-Albert Wesley "Al" Johnson CC (October 18, 1923 – November 9, 2010) was a Canadian civil servant, former president of the Canadian Broadcasting Corporation, professor in the department of political science at the University of Toronto, and author.
+Albert Wesley "Al" Johnson CC (October 18, 1923 – November 9, 2010) was a Canadian civil servant, a former president of the Canadian Broadcasting Corporation, a professor in the Department of Political Science at the University of Toronto, and an author.

-Born in Insinger, Saskatchewan, he received a Master's in public administration (MPA) from the University of Toronto and an MPA and a PhD from Harvard University.
+Born in Insinger, Saskatchewan, Johnson received a Master of Public Administration (MPA) degree from the University of Toronto and an MPA and a PhD from Harvard University.
 He was deputy treasurer of Saskatchewan from 1952 until 1964.
-Johnson was one of the key figures in the development of universal medicare, first in Saskatchewan in the governments of Premier Tommy Douglas and Premier Woodrow Lloyd and subsequently at the national level.
-In 1964 he became assistant deputy minister of finance for the federal government.
-From 1975 until 1982 he was president of the CBC.
+He was one of the key figures in the development of universal medicare, first in Saskatchewan in the governments of Premiers Tommy Douglas and Woodrow Lloyd and subsequently at the national level.
+In 1964, he became assistant deputy minister of finance for the federal government.
+From 1975 until 1982, he was president of the CBC.
 He subsequently taught at Queen's University and the University of Toronto.

-In 1980 he was made an Officer of the Order of Canada and was promoted to Companion in 1996 in recognition of his "outstanding career as a public servant, university professor and consultant on post-secondary education, social policy and public management both nationally and internationally".
+In 1980, he was made an Officer of the Order of Canada and was promoted to Companion in 1996 in recognition of his "outstanding career as a public servant, university professor and consultant on post-secondary education, social policy and public management both nationally and internationally".

 Johnson wrote the 2004 book Dream No Little Dreams, A Biography of the Douglas Government of Saskatchewan, 1944–1961 (ISBN 0-8020-8633-0) for which he was awarded the Canadian Political Science Association's Donald Smiley Prize in 2005.

 After leaving the federal civil service he embarked on an international career: